-Our units, shares of common stock and warrants will be quoted on Nasdaq under the symbols "[," "[-]," and "[-]," respectively.
-Our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
-Following the date that our shares of common stock and warrants are eligible to trade separately, we anticipate that our shares of common stock and warrants will be listed separately and as a unit on Nasdaq.
-We cannot guarantee that our securities will continue to be listed on Nasdaq after this offering.
+Our units, shares of common stock and warrants will be quoted on the NYSE American stock exchange under the symbols "[]," "[·]," and "[·]," respectively.
+Our units will be listed on the NYSE American on or promptly after the effective date of the registration statement.
+Following the date that our shares of common stock and warrants are eligible to trade separately, we anticipate that our shares of common stock and warrants will be listed separately and as a unit on the NYSE American.
+We cannot guarantee that our securities will continue to be listed on the NYSE American after this offering.